 Make sense?

 The costs for joining a break really depends on the type of product the breaker is opening!
 I have two main break rooms that I join when I’m in the mood – one almost always charges $35, and the other almost always charges $105.
-Obviously the cheaper one is opening lower end stuff (Donruss, Hoops, retail stuff, etc.) while the other one is opening higher end (Prizm, Optic, Select, and even ones like National Treasures).
+Obviously the cheaper one is opening lower end products (Donruss, Hoops, retail stuff, etc.) while the other one is opening higher end (Prizm, Optic, Select, and even ones like National Treasures).

 Pick Your Team